SGrondin/bottleneck/README.md

 The current design guarantees reliability and lets clients (limiters) come and go.
 Your application can scale up or down, and clients can be disconnected without issues.

 It is **strongly recommended** that you give an `id` to every limiter and Group since it is used to build the name of your limiter's Redis keys!
-Limiters with the same `id` inside the same Redis db will be sharing the same datastore!
+Limiters with the same `id` inside the same Redis db will be sharing the same datastore.

 It is **strongly recommended** that you set an `expiration` (See [Job Options](#job-options)) *on every job*, since that lets the cluster recover from crashed or disconnected clients.
 Otherwise, a client crashing while executing a job would not be able to tell the cluster to decrease its number of "running" jobs.
 By using expirations, those lost jobs are automatically cleared after the specified time has passed.
 Using expirations is essential to keeping a cluster reliable in the face of unpredictable application bugs, network hiccups, and so on.

 Network latency between Node.js and Redis is not taken into account when calculating timings (such as `minTime`).
 To minimize the impact of latency, Bottleneck performs the absolute minimum number of state accesses.
 Keeping the Redis server close to your limiters will help you get a more consistent experience.
-Keeping the clients' server time consistent will also help.
+Keeping the clients' OS time consistent will also help.

 It is **strongly recommended** to [set up an `error` listener](#events) on all your limiters and on your Groups.